tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

 ---
 # Custom analyzers in Azure Search

-A *custom analyzer* is a user-specified combination of tokenizer and optional filters used for customizing the process of analyzing text in the search engine.
+A *custom analyzer* is a user-specified combination of tokenizer and optional filters used for customizing text processing in the search engine.
 For example, you could create a custom analyzer with a *char filter* to remove HTML markup before text inputs are tokenized.

 ## Overview